Legalising Dutch documents

 - Please do not send cash.

-- After the CDC has received your document(s) you will receive an email within 5 working days telling you how much you have to pay.
+- After the CDC has received your document(s) you will receive an email within 5 working days telling you how and how much you have to pay.

 How long does it take?